-You can use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
+Use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
 You can choose "Archive and Install," which saves your existing files and settings, or "Erase and Install," which erases all your data.